celikebru/BeeAware/index.md

 ## Introduction of data & problem statement
 _Our data contains Women, Business and the Law (WBL) data for 190 economies in 2020.
 Data is provided for 35 different questions across 8 scored indicators.
 These indicators are mobility, workplace, pay, marriage, parenthood, entrepreneurship, assets, and pension.
 The WBL index scores are based on the average of each economy’s scores for the 8 topics included in this year’s aggregate score.
-A higher score indicates more gender equal laws._Our data's dimension is 190x61._
+A higher score indicates more gender equal laws.Our data's dimension is 190x61._
 To access the data please click [DATA](https://datacatalog.worldbank.org/dataset/women-business-and-law)